Daniel-Froes/Daniel-Froes/README.md

 ### Currently:

-- Currently learning about the React framework on personal projects.
+- Currently learning about the React/Next.JS framework on personal projects.

 ### My social medias: